 Are you or another caregiver of this child interested in participating in the FLOURISH Study Yes I am interested Yes another caregiver is interested No Undecided

-If ‘No’ ineligible for study participation
+If ‘No’ ineligible for study participation, continue to Q5

 Take participant off calling list and maintain a management report showing how many are ineligible for the study by ineligibility reason.
 This instance is the third ineligible reason.